up4472/upolanc-nlp/README.md

 ## Running

-You can run full analysis of all possible results with the following command :
+You can run full analysis of all possible results with the following command (with pretrained it takes around xx min) :

 ```
 python main.py